abdulbadii/smart-directories-navigation/README.md

 clean up all dir. stack

 g \<Bash command line\>
-Any CLI executable, its argument may be obtained from the dir. stack by index reference In purpose of get more selection of that dir, append // at CLI so that it won't be immediately executed, but instead it will get into readline, is ready to do what Bash command prompt is, e.g. auto completion, etc
+Any CLI with an executable whose argument can be obtained from the dir. stack being referenced
+For the purpose of get more its various selection, append // to the argument.
+This won't make it immediately executed, instead it'd get into readline which is ready to do what Bash command prompt is, e.g: modify the argument string, (executable) path auto completion, etc